sirselim/jetson_nanopore_sequencing/README.md

 ## What's this about?

 **A little story**
 This project came about as a thought that I had whilst sitting in hospital waiting for test results from my son's lumbar puncture in late 2017.
-It ended up taking 48 hrs to return a negative result
+It ended up taking 48 hrs to return a negative result.
+At this stage I knew nanopore sequencing was cheap and fast, back then doable in hours.
+So why couldn't we easily get this sort of technology into hospitals?
+Why stop there, surely we could continue in the disruptive vein that ONT are paving and really democritise next-generation sequencing, providing it to the masses, think cheap 'off-the-shelf' parts that start to make this accessible to communities and developing countries.
+So that's what got the ball rolling, and it's been incredible seeing and meeting all the like-minded poeple on this journey to where we are now.

 **Introducing the Nvidia Jetson embedded compute family**
 It wasn't until a year or so later that things really started to align.
 One factor was my increased involvement with nanopore data and realising the advantages of GPUs, the other was finding out about the Nvidia Jetson family.
 From Nvidia themselves: